 Daily Life with ADHD Paralysis

-The effects of ADHD paralysis can extend into every area of your life.
-Whether it’s at home, work, school, or with friends, ADHD symptoms have a far reach.
+If you have ADHD paralysis, it can affect every part of your life.
+Whether you are at home, work, school, or with friends, ADHD symptoms have a far reach.

 Practical Strategies for ADHD Paralysis